 #2 Improved Wear Resistance

 The cryogenic process that Nitrofreeze® uses improves wear resistance by increasing the carbon content in the steel.
 Among metallurgists, it’s well known that steels with greater carbon content (such as tool steels) are both harder and stronger.
-When steel parts are cryogenically treated, the precipitation of eta-carbides modifies the metal’s carbon structure for greater wear resistance.
+When heat treated metals are cryogenically treated, the precipitation of eta-carbides modifies the metal’s carbon structure for greater wear resistance.
 As scanning electron microscopy (SEM) shows, the number of black and white eta-carbides is increased.

 #3 Reduced Fatigue Failure